Francisco-07/Francisco-07/README.md

 - 👋 Hi, I’m @Francisco
-- 👀 I’m interested in learning front end!
+- 👀 I’m a front end developer
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on any kind of project releated to front end
+- 💞️ I’m looking to collaborate on any kind of project releated to web dev
 - 📫 How to reach me in my email francisco.garciarena94@gmail.com

 <!---